Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 Limited License Eligibility

-Not all Microsoft licenses are eligible for all BYOL programs.
-It's essential to review your licensing agreements and consult with a Microsoft licensing expert to determine which licenses can be used in the cloud.
+Not every Microsoft license qualifies for all BYOL programs.
+Carefully review your agreements and consult with a Microsoft licensing expert to ensure your licenses can be transferred to the cloud.

 Potential Compliance Issues